mat-1/arc-theme/INSTALL.md

-# Installing Arc from the source
+# Installing Ayu from the source

 ## Getting the source